Laura398/WebSales/README.md

 ## Getting Started

-WEB$ALES is an auction app available on Android an iOS.
+WEB$ALES is an auction app available on Android and iOS.